microsoft/accessibility-insights-action/README.md

 For more information, see [How to use the GitHub Action](docs/gh-action-usage.md) and [How to use the Azure DevOps extension](docs/ado-extension-usage.md).

+To build and test, see [developer docs](./dev/README.md) for more details.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a